djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 # Kriging: A Student Guide to Spatial Prediction

-Kriging is a method for predicting a spatial variable at unsampled locations when we have a model for spatial dependence.
+Kriging is a method for predicting a spatial variable at unsampled locations using a model of spatial dependence.

-It is often introduced with the phrase **best linear unbiased predictor (BLUP)**.
-That phrase is useful, but only if each word is understood carefully:
+Kriging is often introduced as the **best linear unbiased predictor (BLUP)**.
+The phrase is useful when each part is interpreted carefully:

 - **linear**: the prediction is a weighted sum of observed values;
 - **unbiased**: the weights satisfy constraints implied by the assumed mean model;
-- **best**: among predictors satisfying those assumptions, kriging minimizes prediction variance;
+- **best**: among predictors that satisfy those assumptions, kriging minimizes prediction variance;
 - **predictor**: it predicts an unknown spatial quantity.

-Kriging is therefore **not simply a generic smoother** and it is not just "take a distance-weighted average."
+Kriging is therefore not simply a generic smoother or a distance-weighted average.

 The result depends on: